dwavesystems/dwave-optimization/docs/symbols.rst

 .. currentmodule:: dwave.optimization.model

 Symbols are a model's decision variables, intermediate variables, constants, and mathematical operations.

-See :ref:`Symbols <intro_optimization_symbols>` for an introduction to working with symbols.
+See the :ref:`Symbols <opt_model_construction_nl_symbols>` section for an introduction to working with symbols.

-All symbols listed in the :ref:`Model Symbols<symbols_model_symbols>` section below inherit from the :class:`Symbol` class and, for most mathematical symbols, the :class:`ArraySymbol` class.
+All symbols listed in the :ref:`Model Symbols <symbols_model_symbols>` subsection below inherit from the :class:`Symbol` class and, for most mathematical symbols, the :class:`ArraySymbol` class.

 .. _symbols_base_symbols: